Length: 40 minute (short version); 80 minute (full-length)

 SYNOPSIS: Nameless awakens in the desert.
 He doesn’t know who he is, but he knows he has a desire for greatness — and a sword.
 He goes gallivanting across the desert, learning how be a hero, defeating a great sand monster, and finally executing an evil king.
 Even achieving greatness, he is still unhappy, and so he continues to search for answers.

-WHY THIS PLAY: Inspired by Macbeth and The Phantom Tollbooth, the goofy world of NAMELESS has biplanes and sword fights, monologues, and over-the-top characters, but at the heart it’s about the trades off we make when we pursue our dreams.
+WHY THIS PLAY: Inspired by Macbeth and The Phantom Tollbooth, the goofy world of NAMELESS has biplanes and sword fights, monologues, and over-the-top characters, but at the heart it’s about the trade off we make when we pursue our dreams.

 NAMELESS in the DESERT